I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_sriov_read_vf_config_block_parameters.md

 This operating system runs within the Hyper-V parent partition.

-For more information about backchannel communication within the single root I/O virtualization (SR-IOV) interface, see <a href="netvista.sr_iov_pf_vf_backchannel_communication">SR-IOV PF/VF Backchannel Communication</a>.
+For more information about backchannel communication within the single root I/O virtualization (SR-IOV) interface, see <a href="https://msdn.microsoft.com/66D40452-1286-449E-BD6B-AFAD466E03A1">SR-IOV PF/VF Backchannel Communication</a>.

 ## -requirements